VERIFY BEFORE RELYING

 QUICK ANSWER

 Florida real estate escrow practice questions should train the clock, the holder, and the broker's next action.
-Know these first: a sales associate delivers a deposit to the broker by the end of the next business day, the deposit must be placed in escrow by the end of the third business day after receipt, conflicting demands or good-faith doubt require written notice to FREC within 15 business days, and the broker must start a settlement procedure within 30 business days.
+Know these first: a sales associate delivers a deposit to the broker by the end of the next business day, the deposit must be placed in escrow by the end of the third business day after receipt, title-company or attorney escrow can trigger its own 10-business-day verification paper trail, conflicting demands or good-faith doubt require written notice to FREC within 15 business days, and the broker must start a settlement procedure within 30 business days.
 EDO, mediation, arbitration, and interpleader are the main dispute paths.
 Commingling is mixing funds.
 Conversion is unauthorized use.

 12%